jadeforrest/blog/content/posts/2021-08-05--bundled-hiring/index.md

 ### Bundled hiring can drive better outcomes for underrepresented groups

-We were absolutely stunned by how effective bundled hiring was in improving our ability to attract candidates from underrepresented backgrounds.
+I was stunned by how effective bundled hiring was in improving our ability to attract candidates from underrepresented backgrounds.
 At New Relic, our bundled hire numbers were much better than our normal hiring process.
-We saw a dramatic jump in the representation of people we hired -- about 50% of the candidates came from an underrepresented background.
+We saw a dramatic jump in the representation of people we hired -- about 50% of the candidates came from an underrepresented background, versus 25% from our previous approach.

 Why was it so much better?
 I asked a lot of people, and here's what they said: